shrunan2020/Indian-Culture-and-Tradition/README.md

 * JavaScript
 * Bootstrap

-To view the web, start with home.html
+To view the web, start with home.html and subsequently click the navigation bar to access other pages